socialitylab/socialitylab.github.io/projects/index.md

 Understanding what adaptations work under what conditions requires being clearer in what we mean by "conditions."
 With collaborators in the earth sciences, Anne is making predictions about what features of climate variability predict the kinds of climate adaptations people use successfully, then modeling these predictions with empirical data.
 [In _One Earth_](https://www.cell.com/one-earth/fulltext/S2590-3322(23)00508-0), she and her collaborators offer a toolkit for how to compare climate time series with adaptation data to improve inference.
 Empirical tests are forthcoming.

 ## What adaptations actually reduce risk
+Climate impacts the prevalence of both acute and chronic disease, especially in areas of the world like Eastern Africa where changes in average temperature and precipitation variability are particularly intense.
+Anne and [HSL Co-Director Kris Smith](/team/) collabore with the [Center for Research in Emerging Infectious Diseases - East and Central Africa (CREID-ECA)](https://creid-network.org/research-centers/creid-eca) to identify and scale up locally led adaptations that mitigate the relationship between climate impacts and health outcomes in Eastern Africa.
+[They recently received an NIH grant](/funders/) for this work, with a focus on Rift Valley Fever Disease in Kenya.
+Anne is also joining the CREID-ECA Clinical Research Support Team, where she will oversee social-science research, training, and protocol development for epidemic, often climate-sensitive disease.

 <br />
 <br />
 <br />